kieranelby/dapp-test-runner/README.md

 ### Transaction Object API Index

-Several functions accept a transaction object from you with the following properties:
+Several functions accept a transaction object from you which can have the following properties:

 - [`from`](docs/txnObj.md)
 - [`to`](docs/txnObj.md)
 - [`value`](docs/txnObj.md)
 - [`data`](docs/txnObj.md)
 - [`gas`](docs/txnObj.md)

+To-do - example.

 ## Future Directions